 No matter whether you meet Yvor as a consultant, trainer or coach, you will meet a passionate and driven person, who wishes to inspire and motivate the people he works with.
 He likes to encourage participation, because he believes that new perspectives and insights are needed for better results.
 He uses humour to get the energy into the room.
 However, his mind is always on the context and the organisational frame, where the solutions have to show their usefulness.

-MSc. in Psychology and Systemic consultancy education at Inpraxis (DK)
+Systemic & Narrative consultancy education at Inpraxis (DK)

-Lene is specialised in educational and organisational psychology with several years of experience of coaching, training and process consultancy based on narrative theory/ storytelling, and systems theory/ solution focused approach.
+Lene has several years of experience with individual counselling, coaching, training and process consultancy based on narrative theory/ storytelling, and systems theory/ solution focused approach.
 Her experience derives from both Scandinavia and The Netherlands, as well as from Eastern Europe and Latin America.

 As a process consultant and trainer Lene puts a great emphasis on ensuring the relevance and contextualisation of the issues at hand.
 The concrete challenges of individuals, teams and organisations are taken as a starting point and as an outcome in form of concrete future steps to take.
 She wants people to leave the room empowered to act differently and to bridge the gap between awareness and action.
 She sees reflection and participation as learning tools, as she believes that new insights and ideas arise from asking the right questions and discussing things together.
 She uses her professional education and experience to ensure that the participants acquire insight into the relations between what is usually done and with which consequences, and what could be innovative solutions.